Emilio Estevez: Directing career

 Aside from acting, Estevez has also directed television shows and motion pictures.
-He made his directorial debut with the 1986 film Wisdom, which made Estevez the youngest person to ever write, direct, and star in, a single major motion picture.
-Most recently, he has directed episodes of the television series Cold Case, Close to Home, The Guardian, CSI: NY and Numb3rs.
+He made his directorial debut with the 1986 film Wisdom, which made Estevez the youngest actor ever to write, direct, and star in a single major motion picture.
+Most recently he has directed episodes of the television series Cold Case, Close to Home, The Guardian, CSI: NY, and Numb3rs.
 The films he has directed include Men at Work and The War at Home.

 He directed the 2006 film Bobby, which took over six years to write.
 Producing the film nearly bankrupted him as the domestic box office gross was not able to cover production costs.
-The movie scored him some fans outside of the US, mainly in Europe.
+The movie gained him fans outside the US, mainly in Europe.
 He won a Hollywood Film Award and received a seven-minute standing ovation at the Venice Film Festival.

-In 2010 Estevez filmed a new project, The Way, in Spain where he directed his father in a story about a man who decides to make the Camino de Santiago after the death of his son in the French Pyrénées.
+In 2010, Estevez filmed a new project, The Way, in Spain where he directed his father in a story about a man who decides to make the Camino de Santiago after the death of his son in the French Pyrénées.
 It was released in the United States on October 7, 2011.

-In 2018, Estevez released another feature film, The Public, starring Alec Baldwin, Christian Slater, Jena Malone and Estevez himself.
-He wrote, directed and played in The Public that world premiered at the Toronto Film Festival.
+In 2018, Estevez released The Public, a film featuring Estevez himself as writer, director, and cast member.
+The film, also starring Alec Baldwin, Christian Slater, and Jena Malone, premiered worldwide at the Toronto International Film Festival.

 Music videos

 Estevez appeared in John Parr's "St. Elmo's Fire (Man in Motion)" music video, from the soundtrack of his film with the same name, where he played Kirby Keger.
 The music video featured all seven of the main cast members of the film, looking sadly through the foggy windows of a run-down and fire-damaged version of the St. Elmo's Bar set.

 Estevez is a close friend of Jon Bon Jovi.
 He appeared in Bon Jovi's music video "Blaze of Glory" as Billy the Kid.
 In turn, Bon Jovi made a cameo appearance in Young Guns II.
 "Blaze of Glory" was in the Young Guns II soundtrack and was nominated for an Academy Award.
-In 2000, Estevez made an appearance in another Bon Jovi video, "Say It Isn't So," along with Matt LeBlanc, Claudia Schiffer, and Arnold Schwarzenegger.
+In 2000, Estevez made an appearance in another Bon Jovi video, "Say It Isn't So", along with Matt LeBlanc, Claudia Schiffer, and Arnold Schwarzenegger.